vmware-archive/monitoring-indicator-protocol/README.md

 The `validate` command does 2 things:

 1. Verifies that your bosh deployment is emitting the correct metrics to loggregator based on the `metrics` block of your indicator yml.
-1. Verifies that your indicator expressions (PromQL) return values and don't trigger any warning/critical thresholds.
+1. (WIP) Verifies that your indicator expressions (PromQL) return values and don't trigger any warning/critical thresholds.
 This is based on the `indicators` block.

 It takes an indicator definition file and configuration for connecting to log-cache.
 Both a report and 0/1 exit status are produced: